Faculty

 Danielle began dancing at the age of five with classes in ballet, jazz, and tap.
 She started her journey with Southwest Dance Company when she was eight and instantly fell in love with its values, creativity, freedom, and beauty.
 She continued dancing with Southwest until she graduated in 2019.

-In addition, Danielle has taken many years of ballet during high school and college.
+In addition, Danielle has taken many years of ballet during high school, college, and beyond.
 Her training also included classes in pointe, modern, jazz, and tap.
-She has performed in dance concerts for Southwest Dance Company, Westside Dance Studio, and St. George Dance Company.
-She has completed enough credits to earn a dance minor from Utah Tech University and is currently working toward a bachelor’s degree in elementary education.
+She has performed in dance concerts for Southwest Dance Company, Westside Dance Studio, and more recently for St. George Dance Company as a professional for several seasons.
+She completed a bachelor’s degree in elementary education with a minor in dance from Utah Tech University.

 She also has a significant background in music.
 She played the violin throughout her growing years and received a music scholarship in college where she played violin for several semesters.
 Her music background is a great complement to her dance teaching.